 Financial Aid recipients are required to maintain Satisfactory Academic Progress (SAP) to be eligible for financial aid.
-A student will be eligible for financial aid only if he or she meets the CGPA and Minimum Hours Earned SAP requirements established by Flagler College as described in the College

-Administrative Policy Statement #242 and in this Catalog under "Academic Information" and "Academic Requirements for Continuation."
-The Financial Aid Office will review all students accordingly regarding their financial aid status, the appeals process, and possibility for SAP Probationary periods.
+A student will be eligible for financial aid if he or she meets the CGPA and Minimum Hours Earned SAP requirements established by Flagler College as described in this policy and in the College Catalog under "Academic Information" and "Academic Requirements for Continuation."
+The Financial Aid Office will review all students accordingly regarding their financial aid status, the appeals process and possibility for SAP Probationary periods.